 Get a feel for how Cord works with multiple users

-In the last step, you setup a simple server-side endpoint to generate a client auth token for a test user.
+In the last step, you set up a simple server-side endpoint to generate a client auth token for a test user.
 In this step, we'll take that example one step further and make it easy to try out Cord's features with multiple users.

 The code below is identical to the previous step with one important difference.
 This code allows the client to tell the server who the user is.